raspdevpy/ccdoc/guide/Bot/maxRam.md

 # $maxRam

-Total memory for this process.
+Returns the total memory for your bot's shard.

 ## Usage